WarpspeedSCP/site/content/posts/tls/jintai/vol3/chapter3/index.md

 "...
 What a dull morning."

-Even this light, that I had been so grateful for last night, now only serves to emphasize the feeling of claustrophobia within me.
+Even this light, which I'd been so grateful for last night, now only serves to emphasize the feeling of claustrophobia within me.

 The Assistant, who is beside me in his own sleeping bag, also begins to stir.